Kit Yan: Film and TV

-After Earth
+Afterearth

-Yan and Jess X. Snow wrote and produced After Earth.
+Yan and frequent collaborator, Jess X. Snow wrote and produced the experimental short documentary, Afterearth in 2018 which played at festivals such as Rhode Island International Film Festival, LA Asian Pacific Film festival and Outfest Fusion.

 Synopsis

-As rising sea levels threaten the loss of their motherland in Hawaii, the Philippines, China and North America, four women fight to preserve the volcano, ocean, land, and air for future generations in an immersive three-channel documentary created by a majority LGBTQIA cast and crew of queer Asian/Pacific Islander elders and youth.
+As rising sealevels threaten locations touched by the Pacific Ocean in Hawaiʻi, the Philippines, China, and North America, four women give offerings of music, poetry and heartfelt testimonial to preserve the volcano, ocean, air and land for future generations.

 Safe Among Stars

-Safe Among Stars was produced and co-written by Yan and Jess X. Snow.
+Safe Among Stars was a narrative short film produced and co-written by Yan and directed by Jess X. Snow in 2020, playing in competition at the 59th Ann Arbor Film Festival and at CAAMfest.

 Synopsis

 A queer Chinese-American woman struggles to tell her immigrant mother why she left school.
 She teleports into her own galaxy where no violence can touch her.

+Roots That Reach Toward The Sky

+Roots That Reach Toward The Sky was a narrative short executive-produced and co-written by Yan and directed by Jess X. Snow in 2024, and premiered at the 2024 BFI London Film Festival.

+Synopsis

+When her immigrant mother’s Chinese Traditional Medicine shop gets vandalized, Kai, a young botanist is thrust in between her mother’s grief and her muralist partner’s mission for community catharsis, and must confront the barriers to her own healing.

 Poetry

 Queer Heartache is a full length poetry collection (TransGenre Press, 2016) adapted from Yan's award-winning one-person slam poetry theater show.
 Yan’s poetry explores his identity as transgender, queer, Asian American from Hawaii, asking what makes queer hearts and families and what forces constantly work to break them apart.